hnjfri/house-judiciary-hearings/README.md

 **NEW**: Comprehensive mode finds and processes every hearing in the 119th Congress with batch processing and resumption capabilities.

 ## Features:
-- **🔍 Comprehensive Search**: Systematically finds ALL hearings in the 119th Congress using sequential search
+- **Comprehensive Search**: Systematically finds ALL hearings in the 119th Congress using sequential search
-- **🤖 AI Analysis**: Uses Claude Sonnet 4 to extract structured information from transcripts
+- **AI Analysis**: Uses Claude Sonnet 4 to extract structured information from transcripts
-- **📊 Attendance Tracking**: Generates detailed attendance records for specific legislators
+- **Attendance Tracking**: Generates detailed attendance records for specific legislators
-- **📦 Batch Processing**: Processes hearings in configurable batches with progress tracking
+- **Batch Processing**: Processes hearings in configurable batches with progress tracking
-- **💾 Resumption Support**: Can be interrupted and resumed without losing progress
+- **Resumption Support**: Can be interrupted and resumed without losing progress
-- **📄 Multiple Output Formats**: Saves data as both JSON and Excel files
+- **Multiple Output Formats**: Saves data as both JSON and Excel files
-- **⚙️ Flexible Execution**: Run via Makefile, bash scripts, or direct Python commands
+- **Flexible Execution**: Run via Makefile, bash scripts, or direct Python commands
-- **🎛️ Multiple Modes**: Choose between comprehensive (all hearings) or legacy (5 hearings) modes
+- **Multiple Modes**: Choose between comprehensive (all hearings) or legacy (5 hearings) modes

 ## What it extracts:
 - Date of the hearing